AdaCore/gnatstudio/docs/users_guide/extending.rst

 As an alternative to creating new menu items, you can create new buttons on the tool bar, by using the :file:`<button>` tag.
 Like the :file:`<menu>` tag, it requires an :file:`action` attribute, which specifies what should be done when the button is pressed.
-The button is not created if the action action does not exist.
+The button is not created if the :file:`action` does not exist.

 .. index:: icons
 .. index:: images